 by Antke A. Engel (guest professor for gender and queer studies) and Filmfetch (Tali Tiller; Magda Wystub), FernUniversity Hagen, 2021

 In an artistic and experimental academic form these videos provide introductions to queer theory as a critique of structures of domination and a way of thinking difference through dynamics of power and desire.
 Sex, gender and sexuality, the power of language, and resistance to planetary inequalities and histories of violence are recurrent topics.

-Online available (in German with English subtitles).
+Online available (in German with English or Spanish subtitles).